EmptyFlow/SciterAPI/README.md

 # SciterAPI
 C# cross platform binding and low-level helpers for Sciter HTML/CSS/JS rendering library.
 You can check out more about Sciter [here](https://sciter.com/).
+Library support net8+, also trimming and compilation to NativeAot.

 ### Getting started